 The noisy river will probably either don't do anything, or create proof of concept-quality results.
 It might work, it might even look nice (depends on the resources or the environment), but internally the quality will be from normal to terrible.

-To switch examples, Google Android's platform versions are an example of this: Advertised to the death as the perfect updateable solution (partially by using Java), in the end a piece of crap that ressembles J2ME but more recent.
+To switch examples, Google Android's platform versions are an example of this: Advertised to the death as the perfect updatable solution (partially by using Java), in the end a piece that resembles J2ME but more recent.
 Locked down to operators, with breaking changes and incompatibilities, generating a huge fragmentation of their platform market segment, and even forcing users to root/unlock their phones to be able to keep up to date.

 For me, I try to be a quiet river.
 I post some of my experiments, findings and thoughts here in this blog and apart from "echoing" to a few social networks try not to make too much noise, partially because I think is not worth it (I don't do anything extraordinary) and partially because I prefer the content to speak for me and attract those interested.